Monitor your website using Home Assistant and Uptime Robot

 An Uptime Robot binary sensor in Home Assistant

-Now that you have your website’s status monitored by Home Assistant, you can start using it in your automations and scripts.
-I also added an entity card to my Home Assistant dashboard, so I can monitor the status from the web interface.
+Now that Home Assistant is keeping tabs on your website's status, you can use this data in your automations and scripts.
+I went ahead and added an entity card to my Home Assistant dashboard, so I can keep track of the status right from the web interface.

-The most obvious automation to set up would be to push a notification when the website goes down.
-Other possibilities could be turning a light red or having your Nest speakers tell you that your website is down.
-As with any Home Assistant integration, the possibilities are endless.
+The most straightforward automation you can set up is to send a notification when the website goes offline.
+But why stop there?
+You could also program a light to turn red or make your Nest speakers announce that your website is down.
+With Home Assistant, the sky's the limit.

 Leave a comment